cloud-gov/cg-site/content/apps/custom-domains.md

 *Note: this is only available in cloud.gov's GovCloud environment.*

 cloud.gov offers a managed service that allows you to forward a domain you control to a cloud.gov application using [AWS CloudFront](https://aws.amazon.com/cloudfront/).
 Traffic is encrypted using an SSL certificate generated by [Let's Encrypt](https://letsencrypt.org/).
-Note: this method does not add your domain as a Cloud Foundry domain; it simply forwards traffic from your domain to the cloud.gov URL that you specify.
-To add a custom Cloud Foundry domain, see [Manual Method]({{< relref "#manual-method" >}}).

 1. Target the space your application is running in.